Thursday, December 19, 2024

 We have so many PDF readings moving forward I want to keep significant quotes here:

-****I will be using Take me Back to Eden for my Beauty Essay.
+****I will be using Take me Back to Eden or Rain for my Beauty Essay.
+Looking at them as theopoetics written by Vessel for/about Sleep.

 Bednarowski - Theological Creativity and Religious Symbols